 < Click the video to the left to watch a clip on Orthodontic Emergencies.

 Most of the time if soreness occurs it’s only for the first couple days after your appointment and is usually the worst during eating.
 Sticking to soft foods can really help.
-Good meals and snacks include pasta, eggs, rice, oatmeal, yogurt, smoothies and of course ice cream.
+Good meals and snacks include pasta, eggs, rice, oatmeal, yogurt, smoothies and of course Ice Cream.

 If these methods just aren’t cutting it either Tylenol (aka Acetaminophen) can also help.
 Only take these medications if it doesn’t interfere with additional medications you may be taking and whenever there is a question about starting a medication or medication interactions please consult your doctor.

 This usually happens after a bracket is broken or if a wire is pulled out of a back bracket.
 If the wire is flexible it can be held with a pair of tweezers (after they have been sterilized with rubbing alcohol) and carefully placed back into the bracket.
 If this doesn’t work a piece of wax or cotton can be used to cover the end of the wire.
-If there is continued irritation, the wire may be able to be cut with nail clippers or scissors (once they have also been sterilized) closest to the bracket it is still tied to.
+If there is continued irritation, the wire may be able to be cut with nail clippers or small sharp scissors (once they have also been sterilized) closest to the bracket it is still tied to.

 Separators are used to push teeth apart to make room for orthodontic appliances such as expanders.
-If one of these comes out from between the teeth, please call the office the next business day so we can advise you if it needs to be replaced.
+If one the these comes out from between the teeth, please call the office the next business day so we can advise you if it needs to be replaced.